Skip to content

 When you're ready to purchase a motorbike warranty, insurers will require specific details about both the bike and the owner.

 You'll need to provide information such as the bike's make, model, age, and mileage.
 Your home address is also necessary.
-Depending on the level of cover you opt for, you may even need to show your provider an MOT certificate.

-What isn’t covered by a motorbike warranty?
+What isn’t covered by my motorbike warranty?

-Before you sign on the dotted line, it's crucial to understand what your motorbike warranty does not cover.
 Providers have their own set of terms and conditions, which come with exclusions.
-It's important to read the fine print to know the extent of your coverage.
+It's important to read the fine print to know the extent of your cover.
+Common exclusions are:

 Wear and tear